 Around eight weeks before installation the design team will hand over to the operations team comprising:

-Under Richard’s leadership the team will coordinate all the practical aspects of making, delivering, installing, painting and finishing the project.
-At this point the design has been signed off, but we realise that sometimes design involvement is needed later in the project if an unexpected issue arises, so Sam, Lauren and I will be on hand to help.
+Under Sam’s leadership the team will coordinate all the practical aspects of making, delivering, installing, painting and finishing the project.
+At this point the design has been signed off, but we realise that sometimes design involvement is needed later in the project if an unexpected issue arises, so Kate, Lauren and I will be on hand to help.

 Once complete, we will deliver, install and, if appropriate, hand-paint your bespoke cabinetry.
 We use a trusted team of fitters and painters to do this.
 Often a new kitchen is part of a larger project and we are very well experienced in coordinating timings with architects, builders and other professional services.